vjz3qz/CS2100-DSA1/README.md

-# Data Structures and Algorithms
+# CS 2100 - Data Structures and Algorithms
-This repository stores implementation of common data structures and algorithms.
-I plan on implementing code in both Java and Python.
+This repository stores implementation of common data structures and algorithms in Java.